In fulfilling the requirements of an Authorized IRS e-file Provider (Provider) participating in IRS e-file, Transmitters must:

 - Notify the taxpayer of the status of a return by sending an electronic transmission to the taxpayer or the Intermediate Service Provider, when applicable, within two work days of retrieving the acknowledgment file from the IRS or by mailing a written notification to the taxpayer within one work day of retrieving the acknowledgment file;

 - Ensure that it does not transmit or accept for transmission more than five electronic returns originating from one software package or from one e-mail address;

-- Provide the Internet Protocol (IP) information (public/routable IP Address, IP Date, IP Time and IP Time Zone of the computer the taxpayer uses to submit the return);
+- Provide the Internet Protocol (IP) information (public/routable source IP Address, source TCP port number and IP Timestamp of the computer the taxpayer uses to submit the return);

-- Enter into agreements with companies to allow access to Online Filing only if companies correctly capture the IP Address of the computer submitting the return and the date, time and time zone of the computer receiving it;
+- Enter into agreements with companies to allow access to Online Filing only if companies correctly capture the public/routable source IP Address and source TCP port number of the computer submitting the return and the timestamp of the computer receiving it;

 - Include "Online Filer" in the "Originator Type" field of the Trans Record "A".